openmc-dev/openmc/docs/source/methods/depletion.rst

 The nuclide vectors are assembled together in one single vector and the resulting system is solved with the same integration algorithms seen before.

-For sake of example, let's consider the  case of two depletable materials and one feed defined from material 1 to material 2.
+As an example, consider the case of two depletable materials and one feed defined from material 1 to material 2.
 The final system will look like:

 .. math::